Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Fast Algorithms for Finding a Relaxed Local Optimum

-The next two lemmata complete the proof that Algorithm~\ref{alg:fastlocalrandom} obeys all the properties guaranteed by Proposition~\ref{prop:fast_rand}.
-The first of these lemmata bounds the number of queries used by Algorithm~\ref{alg:fastlocalrandom}, and the second lemma bounds the probability that Algorithm~\ref{alg:fastlocalrandom} returns ``Fail".
+The next two lemmata show together that Algorithm~\ref{alg:fastlocalrandom} obeys all the properties guaranteed by Proposition~\ref{prop:fast_rand}.
+The first of these lemmata bounds the number of queries used by Algorithm~\ref{alg:fastlocalrandom}, and the second lemma bounds the probability that $\Delta$ is larger than $\frac{\eps}{3} \cdot f(OPT)$ (notice that $\Delta$ obeys Inequality~\eqref{eq:delta_guarantee} by definition).

-\begin{lemma} Algorithm \ref{alg:fastlocalrandom} makes only $O(n \log r+\eps^{-1}(n+r\sqrt{n}))$ value oracle queries and $O(\eps^{-1}(n+r\sqrt{n})\log r)$ independence oracle queries. \end{lemma}
+\begin{lemma} Algorithm \ref{alg:fastlocalrandom} makes only $O(\eps^{-1}(n+r\sqrt{n}))$ value oracle queries and $O(\eps^{-1}(n+r\sqrt{n})\log r)$ independence oracle queries. \end{lemma}

-\begin{proof} As explained in the proof of Lemma~\ref{lem:deterministic}, the first two lines of Algorithm \ref{alg:fastlocalrandom} can be implemented using $O(n\log r)$ value and independence oracle queries.
-Additionally, as mentioned in the paragraph in Section~\ref{sec:preliminaries} immediately before Lemma~\ref{lem:fastapprox}, the condition on Line~\ref{line:fail_check} of the algorithm can be checked using $O(n)$ value and independence queries since this condition requires finding an independent set $T$ maximizing the linear function $g\colon 2^\cN \to \nnR$ defined as $g(T) \triangleq \sum_{v \in T} f(v \mid S_i - v)$ for every $T \subseteq \cN$.
-Thus, to complete the proof of the lemma, it only remains to show that every iteration of the loop of Algorithm~\ref{alg:fastlocalrandom} can be implemented using $O(n/r + \sqrt{n})$ value oracle queires and $O((n/r + \sqrt{n}) \log r)$ independence oracle queries.
+\begin{proof} The first line of Algorithm~\ref{alg:fastlocalrandom} requires no oracle queries since it can be implemented by adding $r - |S_0|$ dummy elements to $S$.
+Line~\ref{line:find_delta} of the algorithm boils down to finding an independent set $T$ maximizing a linear function $g\colon 2^\cN \to \nnR$ defined as $g(T) \triangleq \sum_{v \in T} f(v \mid S_i - v)$ for every $T \subseteq \cN$.
+As explained in Section~\ref{sec:preliminaries}, such a set can be found using $O(n)$ value and independence queries via a well-known greedy algorithm, and thus, Line~\ref{line:find_delta} can be implemented using this number of queries.
+Given these observations, to complete the proof of the lemma, it only remains to show that every iteration of the main loop of Algorithm~\ref{alg:fastlocalrandom} can be implemented using $O(n/r + \sqrt{n})$ value oracle queires and $O((n/r + \sqrt{n}) \log r)$ independence oracle queries.